keymanapp/keyman/windows/src/desktop/help/basic/toolbox_tasks/osk.md

 ![](desktop_images/osk-tibetan.png)

 **Note:**
 Some Keyman keyboards do not contain an On Screen Keyboard view.
-You can find more help for those keyboards from the

-Keyboard Usage tool

-of the Keyman Toolbox.

 **Opening the On Screen Keyboard**